Fornham St Martin

 St Martin's church was originally built on this site in the eleventh century, but the current building probably dates from the fifteenth century.
 It has a wonderful Tudor porch to welcome you into a friendly space with box pews and colourful hassocks.

 We alternate Sunday and Tuesday Services with our sister village Fornham All Saints.
 Parish Communion Services take place on the 2nd and 4th Sundays of the month at 10am, using Common Worship service books.
-Midweek on the 1st and 3rd Tuesday at 10am we have Holy Communion service, with the laying on of hands for wholeness and healing on the 1st Tuesday.
+Midweek on the 1st and 3rd Tuesday at 10am we have Holy Communion service.

 The Lady Chapel has moveable chairs which allow plenty of room for refreshments and activities.
 We have many concerts and regular booksales with coffee and cake which are legendary locally - the entire church is filled with books!